sprblm/dots-website/site/projects/web-monetization/index.md

 There are four dominant design patterns for using web monetization today: (1) advertisement, (2) tips, (3) subscriptions, and (4) streaming.
 Each is discussed below.

 **(1) Advertisement** is the traditional way to monetize a website.
 The benefits are considerable, as creators get a reasonable and stable expectation of payment over time and per pageview.
-As noted above, however, advertisement today is typically invasive from both user experience and privacy standpoints.
+As noted above, however, advertising today is typically invasive from both the user experience and privacy standpoints.

-* _In the future, we hope to see more websites offer a button that says “_Remove advertisements_” to enable Web Monetization.
+  * Design Pattern Recommendation: _In the future, we hope to see more websites offer a button that says “Remove advertisements” to enable Web Monetization.
 See more in the [recommendations section for creators](#4.2.-for-creators)._

 ![alt_text](image_3.png "image_tooltip")

 **(2) Tips** are a common and effective method to solicit money in physical spaces.
 The tip jar concept is therefore one that many websites have incorporated into their practice by using a service that makes it easy for users to make a donation.

-* _In the future, we hope to see more browsers implementing tip buttons directly.
+  * Design Pattern Recommendation: _In the future, we hope to see more browsers directly implementing tip buttons.
 See more in the [recommendations section for implementers](#4.3.-for-implementers)._

 ![alt_text](image_4.png "image_tooltip")

 **(3) Subscriptions** allow creators to predict a stable amount of income per cycle (typically monthly).
-Subscriptions also enable creators to benefit from a sustained creator-reader relationship, by which creators are better able to understand who their subscribers are and what their audience wants -- which helps websites grow and retain their subscription bases.
+They also enable creators to benefit from a sustained creator-reader relationship, by which creators are better able to understand who their subscribers are and what their audience wants – which helps websites grow and retain their subscription bases.
 Notably, subscription relationships can flourish when audience members can have the interactions they expect.
 For example, some people may be less likely to create a subscription if they are forced to give up personal information or receive too many emails; while others may be less likely to renew a subscription if they feel disconnected from the creator.

-* _In the future, we hope to see subscriptions become easier to create as part of the Web Monetization API's developer documentation.
+  * Design Pattern Recommendation: _In the future, we hope to see subscriptions become easier to create as part of the Web Monetization API’s developer documentation.
 See more in the [recommendations section for implementers](#4.3.-for-implementers)._

 ![alt_text](image_5.png "image_tooltip")